Mapping NIC to GPU NUMA Node#

 |

-Use the following command to determine the PCIe bus topology for each GPU to assist in determining the adjacent NIC for each GPU.
+Use the command from the following table for your product to determine the PCIe bus topology for each GPU to help find the adjacent NIC for each GPU.

 PCIe Bus Topology Commands#